Cro-Magnon: Dogs

-At some point in time, EEMH domesticated the dog, probably as a result of a symbiotic hunting relationship.
+At some point in time, Cro-Magnons domesticated the dog, probably as a result of a symbiotic hunting relationship.
 DNA evidence suggests that present-day dogs split from wolves around the beginning of the LGM.
-However, potential Palaeolithic dogs have been found preceding this — namely the 36,000 year old Goyet dog from Belgium and the 33,000 year old Altai dog from Siberia — which could indicate there were multiple attempts at domesticating European wolves.
-These "dogs" had a wide size range, from over 60 cm in height in Eastern Europe to less than 30–45 cm (1 ft–1 ft 6 in) in Central and Western Europe, and 32–41 kg in all of Europe.
+However, potential Palaeolithic dogs have been found preceding this—namely the 36,000-year-old Goyet dog from Belgium and the 33,000-year-old Altai dog from Siberia—which could indicate there were multiple attempts at domesticating European wolves.
+These "dogs" had a wide size range, from over 60 cm in height in eastern Europe to less than 30–45 cm (1 ft–1 ft 6 in) in central and western Europe, and 32–41 kg in all of Europe.
 These "dogs" are identified by having a shorter snout and skull, and wider palate and braincase than contemporary wolves.
 Nonetheless, an Aurignacian origin for domestication is controversial.

-At the 27 to 24 thousand year old Předmostí site, Czech Republic, 3 "dogs" were identified with their skulls perforated (probably to extract the brain), and 1 had a mammoth bone in its mouth.
+At the 24,000 to 27,000 year old Předmostí site, Czech Republic, 3 "dogs" were identified with their skulls perforated (probably to extract the brain), and 1 had a mammoth bone in its mouth.
 The discoverers interpreted this as a burial ritual.
-The 14,500 year old Bonn-Oberkassel dog from Germany was found buried alongside a 40-year-old man and a 25-year-old woman, as well as traces of red hematite, and is genetically placed as an ancestor to present-day dogs.
+The 14,500-year-old Bonn-Oberkassel dog from Germany was found buried alongside a 40-year-old man and a 25-year-old woman, as well as traces of red hematite, and is genetically placed as an ancestor to present-day dogs.
 It was diagnosed with canine distemper virus and probably died between 19 and 23 weeks of age.
-It would have required extensive human care to survive without being able to contribute to anything, suggesting that, at this point, humans and dogs were connected by emotional or symbolic ties rather than purely materialistic personal gain.
+It would have required extensive human care to survive without being able to contribute anything, suggesting that, at this point, humans and dogs were connected by emotional or symbolic ties rather than purely materialistic personal gain.

 The exact utility of these proto-dogs is unclear, but they may have played a vital role in hunting, as well as domestic services such as transporting items or guarding camp or carcasses.

 Art

-When examples of Upper Palaeolithic art were first discovered in the 19th century—engraved objects—they were assumed to have been "art for art's sake" as Palaeolithic peoples were widely conceived as having been uncultured savages.
+When examples of Upper Palaeolithic art were first discovered in the 19th century in the form of engraved objects, they were assumed to have been "art for art's sake" as Palaeolithic peoples were widely conceived as having been uncultured savages.
 This model was primarily championed by French archaeologist Louis Laurent Gabriel de Mortillet.
 Then, detailed paintings found deep within caves were discovered, the first being Cueva de Altamira, Spain, in 1879.
-The "art for art's sake" model came apart by the turn of the century as more examples of cave art were found in hard-to-reach places in Western Europe such as Combarelles and Font-de-Gaume, for which the idea of it being simply a leisure activity became increasingly untenable.
+The "art for art's sake" model came apart by the turn of the century as more examples of cave art were found in hard-to-reach places in western Europe such as Combarelles and Font-de-Gaume, for which the idea of it being simply a leisure activity became increasingly untenable.